poimgs/fitness-tracker/README.md

    npm run build
    ```

-2. Deploy the `client/dist` folder to your hosting provider of choice (Vercel, Netlify, etc.)
+2. Deploy the `dist` folder to your hosting provider of choice (Vercel, Netlify, etc.)

 ## License